 Blog

-Why Tobacco Cessation Programs Need to Stay in Your Benefits Mix
+Why Quit Smoking Programs Need to Stay in Your Benefits Mix

-Why Tobacco Cessation Programs Need to Stay in Your Benefits Mix
+Why Quit Smoking Programs Need to Stay in Your Benefits Mix

-Employers have had to make tough choices about benefits budgets in the past few years to recruit top talent, affect employee health, respond to the pandemic, and contain spending.
+Employers have had to make tough choices about benefits budgets in the past few years to recruit top talent, affect employee health, and contain spending.

-Among employers with 5,000 or more employees, tobacco cessation programs have remained a priority.
+Among employers with 5,000 or more employees, quit smoking programs have remained a priority.
 In fact, the percentage of those that offer support to quit tobacco is growing.

 Among employers with less than 5,000 employees, however, it’s a different story.
 Data from the Society for Human Resource Management show that fewer smaller employers are offering tobacco cessation programs.
 This trend is troubling (and costly) for employees and employers alike.